-HIS 116 OR World History II 3
+HIS 120 Early American History:

-HIS 120 Early American History: Colonial Period to Civil War
+Colonial Period to Civil War 3

 AND)

 HIS 125 Modern American History:

 Civil War to Present 3

-Total Curricu ulum Credits
+Total Curriculum Credits

-Total Progra m Credits60
+Total Progra m Credits6 0

-Consult with an advisor on which courses to take to satisfy these areas.
+FOOTNOTES

-- 2 These areas can be satisfied by a STEM variant. - 3 No more than two courses in any discipline or interdisciplinary field can be used to satisfy Flexible Core requirements. - 4 Choose 9 credits from any history courses with at least one course being non-Western history
+- 1 Consult with an advisor on which courses to take to satisfy these areas. - 2 These areas can be satisfied by a STEM variant. - 3 No more than two courses in any discipline or interdisciplinary field can be used to satisfy Flexible Core requirements. - 4 Choose 9 credits from any history courses with at least one course being non-Western history.